-Jaybird Tarah Pro: Fit and comfort
+Jaybird Tarah Pro review: Fit and comfort

 The Jaybird Tarah Pro are designed to be worn for a long time, so comfort has to be king.
 There’s no point having 14-hours of battery life if they’re rubbing your inner ear 20 minutes into a long run.

 Thankfully that’s not an issue, thanks to the lightweight (20g) design and customisable wingtip fit.
 Jaybird provides three soft silicone ear-gels to ensure the Tarah Pro buds are never too loose or tight.
 The neck band doesn’t chafe and, when tightened, ensures the built-in remote stays pretty still without flapping against your neck.